-The extroverts can enjoy the “share activity “button, and the variety of communities to be part of, and discuss interval intensity and calorie intake , and even share how many hours of sleep you got last night . (!).
+The extroverts can enjoy the “share activity “button, and the variety of communities to be part of, discuss interval intensity and calorie intake, and even share how many hours of sleep they got last night. (!).

 As pathetic as it may sound ( and it does sound), I noticed I stopped slacking at the end of runs, I make an effort to swim faster, not to mention the calorie intake feature…..